-Our advice is that this applies to our Pastors\, Lay workers and Volunteers that our associated with our churches.
+Our advice is that this applies to our Pastors, Lay workers and Volunteers that our associated with our churches.
 Another helpful way of looking at it might be to consider as a starting point in your congregational context those people, staff and volunteers, who must have a Working With Children Check and Professional Standards training, who will require vaccination status to carry out duties outside of their home.
 Those people who serve on Sundays in worship or supporting activities at the church but don't require a WWCC are also required to be vaccinated.

-\Within the current CHO Directions (valid to Oct 21st) there is an exemption that can be applied to our ordained Pastors.
-Specifically, a person who:
+Within the current CHO Directions (valid to Oct 21st) there is an exemption that can be applied to our ordained Pastors to attend their main workplace, Specifically, a person who:

-- conducts services of public worship and acknowledgments of faith; - performs marriages, funerals and special memorial services according to tradition and ecclesiastical and civil law; or - visits members of the community in their homes, hospitals and other institutions to provide advice and religious comfort for the purpose of end of life faith reasons;
+- conducts services of public worship and acknowledgments of faith; - performs marriages, funerals and special memorial services according to tradition and ecclesiastical and civil law; or - visits members of the community in their homes, hospitals and other institutions to provide advice and religious comfort for the purpose of end-of-life faith reasons; - NEW regardless of exemption to be able to work outside of home there are separate health orders in place for Hospitals, Aged Care, and Schools that require proof of full vaccination status for a worker or volunteer to enter.